 So, why did I become a foster parent?
 For those of you thinking about it, should you become a foster parent?
 Here’s the short answer.
 If you love children, and you don’t necessarily need to have a “blood connection” to love them, you really have what it takes to be a foster parent.
 I realized at an early age that I have this extraordinary love for children.
 I believe that is why I am a foster parent, today.

 But, nothing, and I mean nothing, can prepare you for the heartache in losing a foster child whom you’ve had long enough to form a strong bond.
 It feels like a death.
 In some ways worse for the grief process, because that child is alive, yet feels dead.
 Second to this heartache is watching a foster child suffer.
 I never thought it’d happen to me, because I am such an empathetic, altruistic person.
 I believed the good Lord above, would have spared me the worst pain in watching Banana suffer.
-He did not.
-He allowed this for a reason.
+But, for whatever reason, He allowed it to happen

 I wish people would stop saying, “I could never be a foster parent.
 I couldn’t let go of the child I loved.”
-Do you really think foster parents want to let go of the child they loved?
+Do you really think foster parents want to let go of the child they love?
+Imagine if everyone said that.
+What would happen to these innocent children who are abandoned?
+Abused?
+Neglected, etc.

 And, what if God allowed our hearts to break for good reason?
 The bible speaks volumes about “suffering” and that it is actually a good thing.